 Spectral Quality is the combination of wavelengths, with different energy levels, of a given light source.
 Imagine preparing cocktails – we can create endless combinations of different aromas and liqueurs.
 Every light source is a cocktail of various wavelengths, each wavelength has different intensity.

 As mentioned earlier, light can be diverted from its path.
 When light hits an object, the object may absorb specific segments of light and reflect other portions.
 These reflections when reaching the human eye are translated as the colors of an object.
 If we use different light sources with a different spectral quality, the color of the same object may appear to us slightly different every time.
 Daylight is one of the most common sources of light in everyday life.
 But is it the same all the time everywhere under the sun?
 The answer is definitely not.
 As it leaves the sun it filters through space and the atmosphere, both ever changing environments.
 It hits the earth surface in different angles according to the time of the day and the season of the year.
 Changing weather conditions, pollution levels, reflecting land textures: all these dynamic elements are the reason why the spectral quality of daylight is very illusory.

-Finally, would a same object, a gemstone for instance, under an early morning Bangkok sun, look slightly different then it would from under an Arizonian afternoon sky?
-To a certain extend, yes.
-Some types of gemstones will demonstrate greater color change then others, and more often then not, these differences will affect the price of a stone.
+Finally, would the same object, a gemstone for instance, under an early morning Bangkok sun, look slightlydifferent then it would from under an Arizonian afternoon sky?
+To a certain extent, yes.
+Some types of gemstones will demonstrate greater color change than others, and more often than not, these differences will affect the price of a stone.
 Usually gem dealers would inspect gemstones in bright (but not direct) daylight.
-It is however good practice to avoid buying stones under cloudy sky.
+It is however good practice to avoid buying stones under cloudy skies.
 A set of reference stones with full color range can be an essential tool to be used under any light.
 A trained eye can distinguish small variants when comparing a new stone to a reference piece.
 The most important thing is to be aware of the variable nature of light and the magical way it colors our world.